CupOfTeaAndToast/VideoPromptGenerator/README.md

 # VideoPromptGenerator
-generates video prompts compatible with Seedance and Kling video sites
+An extension for Chromium-based browsers such as Edge that generates video prompts compatible with Seedance and Kling video sites